dsoto/ensp-202-notes/confounding-variables.md

 Solid epidemiological evidence exists for relationships between lead exposure and crime and intelligence.
 We also have evidence linking increased exposure to pollution to minority communities for decades in the United States.

-Taken together, these relationships lend evidence to the hypothesis that racism exposes different samples of our population based on race to environmental toxins differently and that these exposures cause social problems.
+Taken together, these relationships lend evidence to the hypothesis that racism exposes different samples of our population based on race to environmental toxins differently and that these exposures lead to differences in IQ and educational performance.

 Harriet Washington's book, A Terrible Thing to Waste has an excellent compilation of this evidence.